jupyter/governance/decision_making.md

 We seek to honor the principles of collaboration, inclusive participation, and responsive decision making.
 Some aspects of this decision-making guide are required of all teams.
 Others are provided as recommendations and are optional.
 We have clearly noted the optional aspects of decision making below.

 Finally, the Jupyter Board of Directors may either intervene, or be called upon by members of a team, in the event that issues arise in the decision-making process.
-This includes, but is not limited to: process ambiguity, violations of the decision making process, mitigating circumstances that require process exceptions, etc.
+This includes, but is not limited to: process ambiguity, violations of the decision-making process, mitigating circumstances that require process exceptions, etc.

 ## Required aspects of decision making